 MI horse racing betting has been an option for decades.
-How about online horse racing?
-With online gaming legislation expected to be passed at some point in 2019, many bettors are now looking at all of their online betting options.
+How about online horse betting in Michigan?
+With online gaming legislation expected to be passed at soon, many bettors are now looking at all of their online betting options.

 Is Betting On Horses Online Legal In MI?